snehakhobragade90/renovate-integrations/README.md

 ### Auto Merge

-In your repo's `CODEOWNERS` file, add this line:
+In your repo's `CODEOWNERS` file, add the following line (similar to auto changelog, you can add this as a commit to the onboarding PR branch).
 ```
 * @NerdWallet/source-code-bots
 ```